Echtzeitsysteme/Re.actionFramework/README.md

 ## Troubleshooting ##
 * If your .xtend-files seem somehow corrupted or strangely formatted, make sure to set the editor's textfile encoding to 'Other: UTF-8' in `Window->Preferences->General->Workspace`
 * In any case it could be sufficient to try checking for updates even though all requirements were just freshly installed
-* If some dependencies in the SimSG-project or elsewhere in your dynamic workspace could not be resolved, make sure that this older was not already in use by other dynamic workspaces instances of eclipse you somewhen used.
+* If some dependencies in the SimSG-project or elsewhere in your dynamic workspace could not be resolved, make sure that this folder was not already in use by other dynamic workspaces instances of eclipse you somewhen used.
 If this is the case, delete the folder and restart the dynamic workspace, so all plugin- and metadata will be recreated with the correct configuration.
 * If the build of any SimSG-projects fails, delete the project from your workspace, close the workspace and then reopen it.
 Open the project again and now try building once more.
 If this does not work immediately, try it several times.
 Usually it should work after doing it once